Saumya-x/Saumya-x.github.io/_posts/2023-05-01-Paperproto.md

 ---
 ## **Brief:**
 Paper prototype is one of the first steps to starting the project, so I know exactly which components go into it and how.
 It is also helpful to have a larger picture of the project for debugging purposes later on.
 I decided to not do bus traces nor have all components on the wrong side.
 This decision was taken so as to enhance my project's structure, aesthetic, and messaging even more.
-All outputs are connected to PWM pins, so i can play around with the light value as needed!
+All outputs are connected to PWM pins, so I can play around with the light value as needed!

 **Right side of the Prototype i.e. component layout + non-conductive thread work:**